New Workshop

 Can I get an invoice for my employer?

 Yes.
-If your employer is sponsoring your participation, reach out to me directly and I will provide a proper invoice.
+If your employer is sponsoring your participation, reach out to me directly on LinkedIn and I will provide a proper invoice.

 Is this a one-time workshop or will there be more cohorts?

-This is the founding cohort.
-Future cohorts may be announced later.
+This is the founding cohort for the CI/CD workshop.
+Future cohorts may be announced later depending on demand.